JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 let filename = url.substr(url.lastIndexOf("/") + 1);

-console.log(filename); // "index.html"
+console.log(filename); // Output: "index.html"

-// Recommended (slice)
+// Recommended code (slice)

 let filenameNew = url.slice(url.lastIndexOf("/") + 1);

-console.log(filenameNew); // "index.html"
+console.log(filenameNew); // Output: "index.html"

-5.3 Refactoring Points for Legacy Code
+5.3 Refactoring Tips for Legacy Code

-1. Perform a code scan:
+1. Run a code scan:

-1. Strengthen test coverage:
+1. Improve test coverage:

 1. Migrate gradually: